m-stefanski/signal-desktop-backup/readme.md

 This script is a result of the frustration I felt when I realized there is no way to create export for Signal for Desktop conversations.

-Then, few additional hours of frustration spent to rfind out how to get python to read SQLite databases that have been encrypted with sqlcipher.
+Then, few additional hours of frustration spent to find out how to get python to read SQLite databases that have been encrypted with sqlcipher.

 This is not a user-friendly tool, rather a starting point for further development.